 Hours later,asked when the vaccination drive shall start, he told journalists, “you will get to know about it soon.”

-The union minister, after inspecting the dry run at the Rajiv Gandhi Government General Hospital and the Tamil Nadu Government Multi Super Specialty Hospital here, expressed complete satisfaction over the preparations.
+After inspecting the dry run at the Rajiv Gandhi Government General Hospital and the Tamil Nadu Government Multi Super Specialty Hospital, the union minister expressed complete satisfaction over the preparations.

 He said the Integrated Vaccine Complex of HLL Biotech Limited (HBL), which has remained non-functional for six months, would soon be optimally utilised to produce COVID-19 vaccines.

-The government has spent over Rs 600 crore to establish the state-of-the-art facility at nearby Chengalpattu, he said.
+He said that the government has spent over Rs 600 crore to establish the state-of-the-art facility at nearby Chengalpattu.